Bootstrap Percolation in Random Graphs of Unbounded Rank: Model and results

-The proof of Lemma~\ref{prop:psi_lipschitz} relies on an argument that requires us to find a subset $\mathcal{H}_1 \subset \cF_b$ of measurable functions that contains all fixed points of $\Psi_{\kappa}$ (if any) and which is such that for any subset $\mathcal{H}_2 \subset \mathcal{H}_1$ the pointwise supremum (respectively infimum) of the functions in $\mathcal{H}_2$ is a function in $\mathcal{H}_1$.
+This consideration includes the simplest example of the homogeneous and sparse Erd\H{o}s--R\'enyi graph with $c>0$ fixed and $\kappa (s,s')=c=\phi (s)\phi (s')$ with $\phi (s)=\sqrt{c}$.
+In this case, $\eta_k$ can be considered constant as the connection probability does not depend on the types, and Any fixed point $\hat{f}$ is then of the form $\hat{f} (s)= g\bigl(\sqrt{c}\, \hat{C}\bigr)$ and thus is a constant function.
+This recovers the well known result about bootstrap percolation in this model, see \cite{janson_bootstrap_2012}, where an one-dimensional fixed point equation is derived. \end{remark} The proof of Lemma~\ref{prop:fp_exist} relies on an argument that requires us to find a subset $\mathcal{H}_1 \subset \cF_b$ of measurable functions that contains all fixed points of $\Psi_{\kappa}$ (if any) and which is such that for any subset $\mathcal{H}_2 \subset \mathcal{H}_1$ the pointwise supremum (respectively infimum) of the functions in $\mathcal{H}_2$ is a function in $\mathcal{H}_1$.
 Because the supremum of measurable functions is not measurable in general, we need to choose a continuity property that is stable under taking the supremum.
-Without the assumption that $\kappa$ is Lipschitz continuous, it is therefore in general not possible to show the existence of a minimal fixed point, except for some special cases where $\kappa$ is either of a particular structural form, or the thresholds of the vertices are all either $0$ or $1$.
+Without the assumption that $\kappa$ is Lipschitz continuous, it is therefore not possible to show the existence of a fixed point, except for some special cases where $\kappa$ is either of a particular structural form, or the thresholds of the vertices are all either $0$ or $1$.